akrasuski1/mx-config/README.md

 # MX config
 My personal config files for MX Linux.
 Just run `./runall.sh` and you should be fine.
+Feel free to use it and if needed, modify to your needs.
 Features:

 - removes ClipIt
 - installs full version of vim along with simple vimrc